leo-bogert/bumblebee-multiscreen-tools/README.md

 # Read the script and adapt its hardcoded configuration to your environment first!
 nano switch-screen
 # Switch to DisplayPort #2 on docking station.
-# This enables the NVidia GPU as the DisplayPort can only be accessed through it.
+# This enables the Nvidia GPU as the DisplayPort can only be accessed through it.
 # Software will keep using the Intel GPU unless you run it with "optirun COMMAND_NAME".
 sudo switch-screen external
 # Switch to internal screen.
-# This disables the NVidia GPU for optimal power usage.
+# This disables the Nvidia GPU for optimal power usage.
 sudo switch-screen internal
 # Enable both screens with laptop screen being the primary screen, left of the external one.
-# This enables the NVidia GPU just like external mode.
+# This enables the Nvidia GPU just like external mode.
 sudo switch-screen dual
 ```